Chart Color Schemes

 Parkes Surrounds has shown very soft population growth performance across periods assessed by AreaSearch

-Parkes Surrounds' population was approximately 3,092 as of November 2025.
-This figure represents a decrease of 170 people since the 2021 Census, which recorded a population of 3,262.
+Parkes Surrounds' population is approximately 3,114 as of November 2025.
+This represents a decrease of 148 people since the 2021 Census, which reported a population of 3,262.
 The change is inferred from the estimated resident population of 3,092 in June 2024 and address validation since the Census date.
-The population density was 0.60 persons per square kilometer as of November 2025.
-Natural growth contributed approximately 52.8% of overall population gains during recent periods.
+The population density is 0.60 persons per square kilometer.
+Natural growth contributed approximately 52.8% of overall population gains recently.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population dynamics anticipate an increase just below the median for locations outside capital cities, with Parkes Surrounds expected to increase by 265 persons to 2041 based on latest annual ERP population numbers, reflecting an overall increase of 8.6% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for SA2 areas, released in 2024 with a base year of 2022.
+For uncovered areas, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Future population dynamics suggest an increase just below the median for locations outside capital cities, with an expected growth of 265 persons to 2041 based on latest annual ERP population numbers, reflecting a total increase of 7.8% over 17 years.

 Frequently Asked Questions - Population